cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

 ## Declaring an operation implementation within the node

-You can specify the entire set of attributes for a specific operation within the node's interface under the node template itself.
+You can specify a full operation definition within the node's interface under the node template itself.

 {%highlight yaml%}
 plugins: